I’m sure you’ve heard this question before.

-Let's talk about one of these cutting-edge digital tools: Adext.
+Let's talk about one of these cutting-edge digital tools: Adext AI.

-This AMaaS (Audience Management as a Service) is the first and only too to apply Artificial Intelligence and Machine Learning to digital advertising to find the best audience or demographic group for any ad.
+This audience management as a service is the first and only tool to apply Artificial Intelligence and Machine Learning to digital advertising to find the best audience or demographic group for any ad.
 It automatically manages budgets across different audiences, on 3 platforms (Google AdWords, Facebook and Instagram), and optimizes every single ad about 480 times each day.

-Not only does it have an average improvement is of +1265% more conversions than any other human, software or tool currently, but it also guarantees a better cost per conversion (lower cost per sale or cost per lead) for all campaigns, or the service is FREE, and no management or optimization fees will are be charged.
+Not only does it have an average improvement is of +83% more conversions with just 10 days managing your campaigns, but it also guarantees a better cost per conversion (lower cost per sale or cost per lead) for all campaigns, or the service is FREE, and no management or optimization fees will are be charged.
 This means, the only opportunity costs comes from not trying it.

-All in all the tool is quite an interesting take on the use of AI to improve the creative work of agencies, so if you'd like to learn more about how does it work this guide is perfect for you.
+All in all the tool is quite an interesting take on the use of AI to improve the creative work of agencies, so if you'd like to learn more about how does Adext AI work this guide is perfect for you.